dimajix/flowman/docs/spec/job/index.md

 * `metrics` **(optional)** *(type: list:hook)*:
 A list of metrics that should be published after job execution.
 See below for more details.

+* `phases` **(optional)** *(type: map)*:
+This section provides fine-grained control over when the individual phases are to be executed.
+This allows to reduce the amount of redundant work when a whole (date) range is used for a parameter.
+Within this section you can explicitly state when each phase should be executed:
+  * `always` - this phase will be executed for all parameter instances
+  * `never` - the corresponding phase will never be executed
+  * `first` - only to be executed for the first parameter instance
+  * `first` - only to be executed for the last parameter instance Please find more information about this option in the [Cookbook for Execution Phases](../../cookbook/execution-phases.md).

 ## Metrics